jakubtomsu/jakubtomsu.github.io/content/posts/input_in_fixed_timestep.md

 This makes it easy to do interpolation, and you can also use the previous game state for many things in gameplay code as well.

 I initially got this idea from Dreams by Media Molecule.
-It's a really smart engine architecture, which Alex Evans explained in one of their [stream](https://youtu.be/1Gce4l5orts?si=TMOJP0Bt_jxXazIm).
+It's a really smart engine architecture, which Alex Evans explained in one of their [streams](https://youtu.be/1Gce4l5orts?si=TMOJP0Bt_jxXazIm).

 If you use fixed size datastructures and never dynamically allocate memory like I do, copying the game state is just a single big `memcpy` once per tick.
-But in case you want to use dynamic memory, you could use [arena allocators](https://www.rfleury.com/p/untangling-lifetimes-the-arena-allocator) to make copying game state trivial as well.
+But in case you want to use dynamic memory, you could use [arena allocators](https://www.rfleury.com/p/untangling-lifetimes-the-arena-allocator) or some kind of memory pools to make copying game state trivial as well.

 ## What about input?
 As you can see the `game_tick` procedure takes an `input` parameter, but where did that come from?
 Glenn's article doesn't cover this, probably because he's mostly concerned with physics simulations.
 But in our case it's crucial to get the correct results.

 Just for context, here is how my (simplified) input state looks like.
 This isn't very important, but note I don't use an "input event queue" in gameplay code.
-I just use procedures like `input_key_down(inp, .Left_Shift)` etc.
+I just use procedures like `input_is_key_down(inp, .Left_Shift)` etc.
 ```c
 Input :: struct {
     cursor_pos:    Vec2,